ioccc-src/winner/bugs.md

 ### Source code: [1998/dlowe/dlowe.c](%%REPO_URL%%/1998/dlowe/dlowe.c)
 ### Information: [1998/dlowe/index.html](1998/dlowe/index.html)

-The domain http://pootpoot.com no longer exists as it once did.
+The domain `http://pootpoot.com` no longer exists as it once did.
 The judges have given a script that can be used to make a similar page (**warning: not checked for security in modern days!**).
 Do you have a server with enough bandwidth and would like to set it up?
-We'll gladly thank you in the index.html file and link to the page as well!
-You'll have IOCCC fame for reviving a pootifier! :-)
+We'll gladly thank you in the [thanks file](thanks-for-help.html) file and link to the page as well!
+You'll also have IOCCC fame for reviving a pootifier! :-)

 <div id="1998_dloweneil">